Federal Aviation Administration (FAA), Department of Transportation (DOT).

 e.
 In Section 5 by revising the introductory text and paragraph (b); End Amendment Part

 Start Amendment Part

 f.
-Revise the introductory text in Section 7; End Amendment Part
+In Section 7 by revising the introductory text; End Amendment Part

 Start Amendment Part

 g.
 By revising Section 8; and End Amendment Part